herbs

 Visit Recipes

-- Arugula Slow Bolt Eruca vesicaria, subsp.
+- Arugula, Astro Eruca vesicaria, subsp.
 Sativa

 - Also known as "Rocket" these arrow shaped leaves add a wonderful flavor to salads and greens.